kp101/Wellness-Monitor/README.md

 - The [iot-monitor](https://github.com/kp101/Wellness-Monitor/tree/4c8350d6da55e2aa0cc7e07d48e445fc9e42534d/iot-monitor) is for monitoring the monitoring devices, reboots, system status, etc.

-Additional features such as environmental sensor, display, audio out, camera are for more advaned users.
+Additional features such as environmental sensor, display, audio out, camera, panic button are for more advaned users.
 A generic Raspberry Pi (ZeroW,2B,3B,...) is the most flexible but most complicated.
 Details are in each folder.

 > [!TIP]
 > The most cost efficient is the RaspberryPi Pico 2W ~ $10 CAD each, plus mmWave ~ $5 CAD, an old phone charger and a mqtt online broker account for remote monitoring.
 Start [here](https://github.com/kp101/Wellness-Monitor/tree/50d20936e2d2d9d425f359b2aec37112ab954b6e/RaspberryPi-Pico2W).